Israel launches strikes in Yemen as EU chief seeks sanctions on Israel over war in Gaza

 “Man-made famine can never be a weapon of war.
 For the sake of the children, for the sake of humanity.
 This must stop,” von der Leyen said Wednesday, to applause in the European Parliament at its meeting in Strasbourg, France.

-Von der Leyen also said she plans to freeze support to Israel given by the European Union’s executive branch, which would not require the approval of the 27 member countries.
+Von der Leyen also said she plans to freeze support to Israel given by the European Union’s executive branch, which would not require approval from the 27 member countries.

 It was not immediately clear how much financial support the executive branch, known as the European Commission, provides to Israel and what it is used for.